cwdesautels/osx-machine-setup2/0-osx-machine-setup.md

 1. Ask IT, this is required for all subsequent steps

 ## AWS SSO
-1. Install CLI tooling
+1. Install CLI tooling:
     ~~~
     pipx ensurepath
     pipx install aws-sso-util aws-export-credentials
     ~~~

-2. Configure AWS SSO, requires VPN
+2. Configure AWS SSO, requires VPN:
     ~~~
     # Ask IT for the SSO start url
     # For each profile you want to configure (dev, nonprod, prod etc) you will need to run the following: